LUMENPIXEL-001/LUMENPIXEL-001/README.md

 # LVC — Lucky Vicky Cosmology

-"This framework is dedicated to Jang Wonyoung.
+"This framework is dedicated to Jang Wonyoung."

-Sine-Gordon Lagrangian reconstruction, golden ratio matches in DESI BAO, ΔBIC = −40 vs ΛCDM."